-To apply for SACU-MERCOSUR certificates, you must first register at Customs as a SACU-MERCOSUR exporter.
-If you would like to find out if you are registered, contact our offices on 0861 0 TRADE (87233).
+To apply for SACU-MERCOSUR certificates, you must first register at customs as a SACU-MERCOSUR exporter.
+If you would like to find out if you are registered, contact our offices on 087 550 1038.

 If you would like to learn more about the other South African trade agreements you can benefit from, read our blog post on Trade Agreements & Certificates of Origin.

 Tracy studied at Stellenbosch University and gained her initial experience in imports and exports through working for industry.
 After starting her own import business, and helping some friends do the same, she realised there was a need for reliable customs registration services.
 As a result, in 2011, Import Export License was born.
 Since then thousands of importers and exporters have been helped to obtain their import export licences, permits, specialised customs registrations and connect with Import Export License consultants for advice on importing, exporting, and other customs related matters.